mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 export default App;
 ```

-Save the file and see what it looks like on your browser! (make sure your development server is running).

-## What's next?
+Make sure that your development server is running, save your file and that's it!
+It's that fast.
+You're now ready to go on exploring Joy and build amazing UIs.

+## Where to go from here?

-- 👨‍💻👩‍💻 [Follow the tutorial](/joy-ui/getting-started/tutorial/) to explore other components
+- 👨‍💻👩‍💻 [See more tutorials](/joy-ui/getting-started/tutorial/) to learn how to use other components
-- 💎 Check out what Joy can do on the features page
+- 💎 Learn about Joy's main features.
-- 📖 Read the Joy's principles to understand what it is for.
+- 📖 Learn about Joy's guiding principles and core concepts.